Skip to main content

 Standards we reference

 This statement is a living document.
-Last updated 2026-06-01.
-We expect to update it whenever we ship a new feature with accessibility implications.
+Last updated 2026-06-25.
+We expect to update it whenever we ship a new feature with accessibility implications, and append to the audit-and-remediation log above on every scheduled or reader-reported scan.